sasszz/go_github_search_program/README.md

 # GitHub Repository Search Program

 This program allows you to search for GitHub repositories using a keyword.
-It uses the GitHub API and displays repository details such as the name, owner, stars, and description.
+It uses the GitHub API and displays repository details such as the name, owner, stars, and # of issues.
 The program is written in Go and requires a GitHub personal access token to authenticate API requests.

 <hr>